-In light of the extraordinary circumstances facing students this year, Brown has adopted a test optional policy for first year applicants in the 2020-21 admission cycle.
+In light of the extraordinary circumstances that continue to face students this year, Brown has extended our test optional policy for first-year applicants in the 2021-2022 admission cycle.
 Students who are unable to submit SAT or ACT scores this year due to COVID-19 will not be disadvantaged in our admission process.
 While standardized testing has long been a component of our holistic admission process and can be informative, it has always been only one part of a much larger and more important story about an individual applicant.
-We anticipate that the applications that students submit this year will look different than in years past, and we remain committed to a thoughtful and thorough holistic review process.
+We recognize that the applications that students submit this year may look different, and we remain committed to a thoughtful and thorough holistic review process.

 We hope applicants will have the opportunity to take the SAT or ACT and submit test scores as part of the admission process this year.
 However, we recognize that many of our applicants will not be able to take a standardized test or submit scores due to COVID-19.
 If this describes your situation, please know that your application will not be disadvantaged in our admission process, and will receive full consideration by our admission committee.

 If you have a standardized test score available to submit as a part of your application, we would like to be able to consider it as one among many factors in our holistic review process.
 We will also bear in mind that many students may not have had the opportunity to take the SAT or ACT more than once.
 There are no minimum or cutoff scores required to be considered for Brown, there is no formula for admission, and test scores will continue to be evaluated in the context of all the other information we have about a candidate.
 Our review process focuses on achievement in context and potential for success, rather than perfection.
 We hope students will do their best and share that with us, and this year more than ever, we will review test scores with great empathy and understanding.